sintel-dev/pyteller/README.md

 |9/27/20 21:25|DPL| 2086.6|

 ### Exogenous Inputs Table
 Optionally, a second .csv file of exogenous inputs can be included.
-Exogenous inputs are time series that are not influenced by variables in the system, but they affect the output.
+Exogenous inputs are time series that are not influenced by the targets, but they affect the output out the targets.
 In the first example, weather data is an example of exogenous input that has a strong correlation to taxi demand.

 |  timestamp |     Temp |   Rain |
 |------------|-----------|-----------|